silvacms/documentation/source/silva/buildout/troubleshooting.rst

      libImaging/Quant.c:311: warning: ‘test_sorted’ defined but not used libImaging/QuantHash.c:136: warning: ‘_hashtable_test’ defined but not used

 .. _development-headers:

 Development Headers
 -------------------

-If you need to install a Python extension which provides you the use of a protocol/software, you need to install that protocol libraries/software before.
+If you need to install a Python extension which provides you the use of a protocol/software, you need to install that protocol's libraries/software before.

 For instance, you are going to install an LDAP client to be able to use LDAP in Python.

-Since you are installing the Python extension from the sources, you need to install the development headers of that software as well, if your distribution provides them separatly than the software.
-In those cases, they might be provided with packages named like ``libsoftware-dev``, ``software-dev`` or ``software-devel``.
+Since you are installing the Python extension from the source, you need to install the development headers of that software.
+In those cases, they might be provided with package names like ``libsoftware-dev``, ``software-dev`` or ``software-devel``.
 Refer to the documentation of your system to find them.